Sour Times: Covers and in popular culture

 The Blank Theory covered "Sour Times" on their Beyond the Calm of the Corridor release, which was featured in the trailer for Wicker Park.

+Velvet Chain covered "Sour Times" on their 1997 album Warm.

 "Sour Times" was used as the theme music to the ITV drama series The Vice, and also appeared in the films Assassins and Killing Time in addition to the TV shows Warehouse 13 and The People v.
 O.J.
 Simpson: American Crime Story.

 The song was sampled in the 2004 single "Teardrops" by the 411.

-The name of Turkish social network Ekşi Sözlük was derived from "Sour Times".
+The name of Turkish social network Ekşi Sözlük (Sour Dictionary) was derived from "Sour Times".
 This network was founded as a part of sourtimes.org in 1999.

 English singer Marsha Ambrosius covered the song on her 2011 album Late Nights & Early Mornings.